samasargent/JobPlacementDashboard/README.md

 For the styling of the Credit and Edit pages, I initially had the following requirements:

 * Style the Submit and Back to List buttons.
-There needed to be a color distinction between these two buttons and they both be needed to be centered on the page.
+There needed to be a color distinction between these two buttons and they both needed to be centered on the page.
 * Add placeholders to all input fields.
 * Change the border color of the input fields when clicked.
 * Place the form in a centered container.